Lujia-Cheng/web-final-project/Report.md

     - All Products Listing
 - Shopping Cart Management
     - Consistent shopping cart management page
-    - Able to add to shopping cart from product listing page; repeated products are automatically combined together into on entry in cart.
+    - Able to add to shopping cart from product listing page; repeated products are automatically combined together into one entry in the cart.
 - Order Management
 - User Profile Management
 - Admin Management